BarbeRousseLibre/hermessenger/docs/GOALS.md

 It is designed for slow sending, one at-a-time mail sending.

+Last note on this : To avoid to actually sends these bad e-mails, the simple and easiest way is to remove theses files from the pending mail queue, no files means no mails to send.

 ## Wait… the space for holding the pending mails could be full pretty quickly too !

 True, for now, Hermessenger could not prevent this as it is.

-This is a feature that would need to be implemented for 0.2.
+This is a feature that would need to be implemented for 0.3.

 It is supposed to protect your mailbox against threats, abuse and other kind of attack and blocking, even HTTP-server side where it could act, of course, it's not preventing your from classic HTTP-(D)DoS based attack !